Trigodil/tejas-inlet-analysis/README.md

 **Affiliation:** Independent Researcher, Palakkad, Kerala, India
 **Contact:** ayushsreejith.research@gmail.com
 **Date:** April 2026
-**Status:** Preprint — Submitted to AIAA Journal of Propulsion and Power
+**Status:** Preprint — To be submitted to AIAA Journal of Propulsion and Power

 ---